West Virginia Farmer Appointed to United Soybean Board

 Checkoff funds are used for implementing a program of promotion, research, consumer information, and industry information designed to strengthen the soybean industry’s position in the marketplace.
 Funds are also used to maintain and expand existing domestic and foreign markets and to develop new markets and uses for soybeans and soybean products.

 About the Eastern Region Soybean Board

-The Eastern Region Soybean Board is a farmer-controlled Qualified State Soybean Board responsible for managing the West Virginia, Florida, and New England states’ share of funds received from the nationwide Soybean Checkoff program.
-The funding is available under an assessment program, approved by Congress in 1990, under which soybean farmers contribute 50 cents of every $100 they receive for their beans at the first point of sale.
-The Board participates in a shared executive arrangement with the Pennsylvania Soybean Board.
+The Eastern Region Soybean Board (ERSB) is the farmer-controlled Qualified State Soybean Board responsible for managing the West Virginia, Florida and New England states’ share of funds received from the nationwide soybean checkoff program.
+Funding is available under an assessment program, approved by Congress in 1990, under which soybean farmers contribute 50 cents of every $100 they receive for their beans at the first point of sale.
+Funds are used to develop markets, educate consumers, and research new ways to utilize and produce soybeans more efficiently.
+In order to maximize funds available for projects and to reduce overhead costs, the ERSB participates in a shared-executive arrangement with the Pennsylvania Soybean Board.